PrincetonUniversity/compcomp/README.md

 When you download the virtual machine, you'll find the Compositional CompCert `compcomp` repository precloned in directory `/home/popl15/Repos/compcomp`.

+Note that, on the virtual machine, the repository could take up to 2 hours to build.
+Make sure to configure the virtual machine to use at least 2GB of memory.

 ### The Paper

 The accepted version of the paper is available here: